 The researchers found that the elimination of senescent cells delayed the onset of age-related disorders in mice.

 More importantly, the researchers showed that removing these cells later in life could actually slow the progression of age-related disorders already established in the mice.
 This allowed the treated mice to stay active and healthier longer than their counterparts.

 Building on these groundbreaking findings, researchers in the Kogod Center on Aging have developed interventions that target senescent cells in an effort to improve the aging process by delaying the onset effects of aging as a whole.

-The center has five research programs designed to bridge the gap between basic science and clinical application, providing a better understanding of the aging process.
+The center has seven research programs designed to bridge the gap between basic science and clinical application, providing a better understanding of the aging process.

-The five research programs within the Kogod Center on Aging are:
+The seven research programs within the Kogod Center on Aging are:

 - Aging Bone and Muscle Program

 - Healthy Aging and Independent Living Program